12:00 noon Weather Report

 TROPICAL WEATHER OUTLOOK

-Another tropical wave located over the central tropical Atlantic is and is moving westward near 15 mph or 24 km/h.
+Two tropical waves, one located over the western Tropical Atlantic and the other over the central Tropical Atlantic are both moving westward near 20 mph or 31 km/h.